catherinewallis/civicrm-user-guide/docs/organising-your-data/overview.md

 information, and corrupted records.

-The following chapters will help you understand what data CiviCRM can store and how the best to map your existing records into CiviCRM structure.
+The following chapters will help you understand what data CiviCRM can store and how best to map your existing records into CiviCRM structure.